mariosgit/Mega-Compjuter/README.md

 * When DS goes low and writing, read the data, do something e.g. save to ram.
 * Turn of Data output ???
 When ???
 Read data to DS 1 hold time is 0, so turn it off after DS goes high.

+### First something ?

+after applying reset for at least 3 clocks it started doing things
+* AS, DS, RW go up and down
+* But no data on the bus !? -> could the thing be running it's internal ROM first ?
+Then there should be a addr=0x0800 (ext reset vector) comming up some time..
+When it reads 0 it would start @0 again ???
+* Oszi say it starts reading and writing to 0x1012 after about 173 initial clocks. it writes 0xff ?

 # PCB

 | ATMega Pin Port | UB8833 | Comments |